HACCP Course: Food Safety Level 1 & 2 online training with instant certification.

 Why HACCP Training is a Legal Requirement

-The regulations state that employers must ensure workers receive "adequate health and safety training" which includes training in HACCP techniques.
-Failure to provide this training can result in improvement notices, prohibition notices, or prosecution.
+The regulations require food businesses to implement and maintain a food safety management system based on the HACCP principles.
+Failure to do so can result in Improvement Notices, Closure Orders or prosecution.
 Beyond legal compliance, there are compelling business reasons to invest in quality HACCP Training.

-food poisoning incidents account for approximately one-third of all workplace injuries reported in Ireland each year.
+Thousands of cases of food poisoning are reported in Ireland each year, and most are preventable.
 Proper training is the most effective way to reduce this risk.

 What Makes a Good HACCP Course?